-One of my favourites places to visit in the summer has to be Ibiza.
-When August comes around the the DJ’s come to town, there is nothing better than watching the sunset with a glass of Sangria and the beat of the latest dance track humming from nearby.
+One of my favorite places to visit in the summer has to be Ibiza.
+When August comes around, the DJs come to town, there is nothing better than watching the sunset with a glass of Sangria and the beat of the latest dance track humming from nearby.
 I love Ibiza and everything about Ibiza, so I thought it was about time I shared with you our tips for planning a trip to Ibiza.

 Tips for visiting Ibiza

-Book early – Sounds obvious, but with many European (particularly Spanish) destinations, you can often get great last minute deals.
+Book early – Sounds obvious, but with many European (particularly Spanish) destinations, you can often get great last-minute deals.
 Ibiza is not one of them.
-Prices rocket up throughout the summer, so book flights and accommodation in advanced.
+Prices rocket up throughout the summer, so book flights and accommodation in advance.

-Villas – Never underestimate the wonders of a renting a holiday villa in Ibiza.
-You can choose from a selection of different villas and apartments from Immoabroad.com, especially ideal for families, groups of friends and for anyone looking for a private pool.
+Villas – Never underestimate the wonders of renting a holiday villa in Ibiza.
+You can choose from a selection of different villas and apartments from Immoabroad.com, especially ideal for families, groups of friends, and anyone looking for a private pool.

 Visit the Old Town – The Old Town can often be overlooked but it is worth planning a day trip to this picturesque paradise in Ibiza.